ethereum/ethereum-org-website/public/content/developers/docs/data-availability/blockchain-data-storage-strategies/index.md

 - How much hassle is acceptable?
 Computers that run a full-scale node can perform more processing than a light client in an application running in a browser.
 - Is it necessary to facilitate easy access to the information from every node?

+## Prerequisites {#prerequisites}

+You should have a good understanding of [blockchain fundamentals](/developers/docs/intro-to-ethereum/).
+This page also assumes the reader is familiar with [blocks](/developers/docs/blocks/), [transactions](/developers/docs/transactions/), and other relevant topics.

 ## The C.I.A. of information security {#cia-info-security}